nmougino/ls/README.md

 * -n : Display user and group IDs numerically, rather than converting to a user or group name in a long (-l) output.
 This option turns on the -l option.

+* -p : Write a slash (/) after each filename if that file is a directory.

 * -u : Use time of last access, instead of last modification of the file for sorting (-t) or long printing (-l).